Simplexletalis/fallout-2-for-linux-source/README.md

-fallout-for-linux-source
+fallout-2-for-linux-source
 ========================

-fallout for linux source
+fallout 2 for linux source

 This project was created by Timeslip: http://www.nma-fallout.com/member.php?53359-Timeslip